 - your Body Mass Index (BMI) must be less than 30 and greater than 18.5.
 You can calculate your BMI here

-- both partner must be non smoking for at least 3 months before being placed on the waiting list for treatment
+- both partners must be non smoking (including e-cigarettes) for at least 3 months before being placed on the waiting list for treatment

 - you must have no children from any source residing with you (including children born as a result of successful assisted conception treatment)